kos234/Student-s-diary/README.md

 In process:
 Create and configure Block "Diary"

 Adding edit fields

-Adding a header with the title of the lesson in the notification Make a separate download block Calls
+Adding a header with the title of the lesson in the notification

+Make a separate download block timetable

 The current version can be found at this link: https://drive.google.com/file/d/1Src_nsg125hw70MXFkNAS10BbRE1_mN2/view?usp=drivesdk